zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-python/README.md

 ---

-Last but not least, we need functions to determine the next values for our row and column paraters if we want to advance one cell in the Sudoku puzzle.
+Last but not least, we need functions to determine the next values for our row and column parameters if we want to advance one cell in the Sudoku puzzle.

 ---